 Course Objectives and Grades

-This course will provide students and working professionals with important conceptual and analytical tools for understanding the key concepts behind our current media and computational technologies.
+This online for-credit course will provide students and working professionals with important conceptual and analytical tools for understanding the key concepts behind our current media and computational technologies.
 The course will be taught entirely online using Georgetown’s Blackboard course platform with video and multimedia presentations, and real-time video conferencing.

 A unique value-add for this online course is the online library of relevant book chapters, articles, graphical illustrations, videos, and research publications that only students enrolled in this course can access.
 This up-to-date digital library of research and learning resources is not available in any other course.